Bear Behaving Badly: 2016 Live UK tour

 It was announced that Bear Behaving Badly would go on a UK tour in 2016.
 Glen Davies who played Mr Prank in the TV series would have been on the tour, Barney Harwood would have featured in the show by pre-recorded video link, and would not appear in person.
 There would have been 21 shows starting from Friday 18 March 2016 – 5 June 2016.
 The show had later been cancelled, due to low ticket sales.

 Tour dates

-Home media
+Broadcast and home media

+The series premiered on CBBC on 3 September 2007, and ended on 21 December 2010.
+After that, reruns continue to air on the channel until 2016, when the show was removed from CBBC.

-One Bear Behaving Badly DVD was released in 2008 and features episodes from the first series.
+A Bear Behaving Badly DVD was released in 2008 and features episodes from the first series.
 It was released by HIT Entertainment.